The Depths That Lie Beneath

 She was wrong.

 He hit her then, right across the face.
 She flew out of his grip, slamming hard into the kitchen cabinets and falling painfully to the floor, her limbs askew.
-The blue lines flickered and moved, but her world held for a moment longer.
+The red lines flickered and moved, but her world held for a moment longer.
 She watched as her father dragon loomed near, feeling the stinging in her cheek.

 “You killed her,” Father said.

 Father took a step, his wing rearing back.
 And before she could do anything, before she could duck or scream, he had raked her yet again.
-She fell sideways, scrambling on the cold linoleum, blue lines shifting in her vision.
+She fell sideways, scrambling on the cold linoleum, red lines shifting in her vision.
 She longed for a door as pain filled her, for a portal, for escape.
 She crawled, but he kicked her shin.
 Then he hauled her up, lifting her as if she were a simple cup of tea, throwing her back onto the table without even a word.
 The dragon in her vision reared, eyes flashing, fire raining down on her.

 She screamed as the blows rained down.
 She felt their familiar shape and screamed, though every fiber of her wanted not to.
-Tears tracked down her face as the blue lines flailed, slicing, slapping, tearing, true.
+Tears tracked down her face as the red lines flailed, slicing, slapping, tearing, true.
 He hit her and she burned, the fire from his eyes worse than anything else in that cold, cold room.

 But Father was too strong.